romeofx/BAN6420FinalProjectFlaskHealthcareApplication/README.md

 - charts/: Directory containing generated visualizations.

+- data/ – SQLite database (local)

 - *.png: Bar charts and other visuals produced by the Jupyter notebook.

 ## : 🌐 Deployment Notes
-- Local Deployment: Ensure PostgreSQL is running and accessible via .env.
+- Local Deployment: Update .env with DB connection string for production.

 - Railway PostgreSQL: Connected via pgAdmin for database management.

 - Cloud Hosting:

-- On Render or AWS EC2, update your .env file with public DB connection strings.
+- Update .env with DB connection string for production.

-- Make sure port 5000 is open and Flask runs in production mode (host='0.0.0.0').
+- For Render:
+     - Add requirements.txt and optional runtime.txt (Python version).
+    - Set start command to gunicorn app:app

 ## ✅ Conclusion
 This project delivers a complete pipeline—from data collection via Flask to data analysis using Jupyter—not only making survey data accessible and analyzable, but also providing a foundation for expanding into predictive analytics or dashboard reporting.
 The deployment on Render ensures that the application is scalable and accessible from anywhere.